Picture this.

 About Shane DeMun

 Shane is a highly skilled IT expert and web designer currently working with Tech The Right Way.
 He offers cutting edge technology solutions tailored to clients' specific needs.
-With over 20 years of experience in general IT support, as well as comprehensive website design & development.
-Shane's mastery of both art & science has made him an indispensable asset for anyone seeking top notch tech services.
+With over 20 years of experience in general IT support, as well as comprehensive website design and development.
+Shane's mastery of both art and science has made him an indispensable asset for anyone seeking top notch tech services.

 Help us keep sharing real stories